-Lord Bagot erected this monument in 1830 to commemorate the planting of a conifer forest.
+Lord Bagot erected the monument in 1830 to commemorate the planting of a conifer forest.

-The trail is waymarked and starts from the information panel on the other side of the road to the parking area.
+The starts from the information panel on the other side of the road to the parking area.

 The walk starts in shady woodland and makes its way to open moorland before the short but steep climb to the Pincyn Llys monument.

 The full inscriptions on the monument are worth a read.